Pavin Smith Player Props: Diamondbacks vs. Nationals

 Pavin Smith At The Plate

-- Smith has three doubles, two home runs and nine walks while hitting .261.
+- Smith is batting .260 with three doubles, two home runs and 10 walks.

-- Smith has picked up a hit in 47.1% of his 17 games this season, with at least two hits in 23.5% of them.

-- In 17 games played this season, he has gone deep in two of them.
+- In 19 games played this season, he has hit a homer in two of them.

-- In six games this year (35.3%), Smith has picked up an RBI, including two games with multiple runs batted in.
+- Smith has driven in a run in seven games this season (36.8%), including two games with multiple runs batted in.

-- In seven games this year (41.2%), he has scored, including multiple runs twice.
+- In seven games this season (36.8%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.